kannadhaasan/Snetiment-Analysis-on-Survey-Data-of-Kilkenny-Bridge-using-Python/README.md

-# Projects
-## Sentiment Analysis on Diversity of survey data of Killkenny Bridge
+# Sentiment Analysis on Diversity of survey data of Killkenny Bridge

 ## Introduction: